storybookjs/aem/cli/README.md

 #### Package and Maven
 TODO: ADD EXAMPLE TO EXAMPLES REPO
-See the [example.pom.xml](https://github.com/icfnext/storybook-aem/tree/master/packages/storybook-aem/example.pom.xml) file to see how you can add a maven build profile to take advantage of the `sb-aem package` command.
+See the [example.pom.xml](https://github.com/icfnext/storybook-aem/tree/master/packages/storybook-aem/example.pom.xml) file to see how you can add a maven build profile to take advantage of the `sba package` command.
 The example adds support for a new maven profile `install-storybook` that can be used like so: `mvn clean install -P install-storybook`.
 Additionally, this [example.pom.xml](https://github.com/icfnext/storybook-aem/tree/master/packages/storybook-aem/example.pom.xml) expects two scripts in the package.json file:

 ```
 {
   "scripts": {
-    "storybook-library:install-maven": "sb-aem package install --quiet",
+    "storybook-library:install-maven": "sba package install --quiet",
-    "storybook-library:export": "sb-aem package export",
+    "storybook-library:export": "sba package export",
   }
 }
 ```

 ### Version
-The `sb-aem version` command shows the installed version of `sb-aem` you are using.
-On every command ran, there is a check if the latest version of `sb-aem` is installed.
+The `sba version` command shows the installed version of `sba` you are using.
+On every command ran, there is a check if the latest version of `sba` is installed.

 ### Help
-The `sb-aem help <subcommand>` command will show the help documentation for `sb-aem` or the specified subcommand.
+The `sba help <subcommand>` command will show the help documentation for `sba` or the specified subcommand.